PrateekUp/C4GT23-DiscoveryServices/README.md

 - **Runs the app in the development mode.**
   Open [http://localhost:3000](http://localhost:3000) to view it in your browser.The page will reload when you make changes.

+## Contribution

+We warmly welcome contributions to the C4GT23-DiscoveryServices project.
+If you're interested in contributing, please follow the guidelines below:

+1. **Create an Issue:** Before starting any work, please create an issue in the repository detailing the feature, enhancement, or bug fix you wish to contribute.
+This helps in discussing the potential changes and avoids any overlapping efforts.

+2. **Detailed Pull Request (PR):** Once you've made your changes, submit a detailed PR.
+Ensure that your PR description clearly describes the changes made, the issue it addresses, and any other relevant information to assist in the review process.

+By adhering to these guidelines, we can maintain a smooth and efficient contribution process.
+Thank you for your interest and efforts!